A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Computational framework

 where $K$ is relatively small (as we are not attempting to learn precise relations but only reasonably good approximations to help the joint reconstructions in the next step of this data-driven joint inversion procedure), to be specified later in the numerical experiments.
-We consider two different parameterizations of the relation $\cN_\theta$.
+Obviously, one does not want to take a $K$ that is too large, as that would make the dimension of the learning problem too big to be practical.